 Most food service workers have no formal food safety training prior to joining the food service industry.
 Assuring a competent workforce should be at the foundation of any organization's foodborne disease prevention strategy.

 Our sanitarians provide free Level I Certification In Food Safety courses for food handlers to increase their knowledge of food safety and the regulations we use during the inspections of the facilities in Licking County.
-The class usually last about 2 hours.
+The class usually last about two hours.
 We can also provide customized trainings to meet the specific needs of your operation, and we can conduct the training at your facility if you would like.
-CLICK HERE to view our course schedule and you can EMAIL us to register for an upcoming class.
+You can EMAIL us to register for an upcoming class.
 For more information feel free to call us at (740) 349-6535.

 Temporary Food Service Application (download form)